Paul Landers

-Biography

 Early life

-Landers was born in East Berlin, East Germany, son of the Slavists Anton and Erika Hiersche.
-His mother comes from Ełk in Mazuria, Poland, and his father from Böhmisch Kahn, today Velké Chvojno, Czech Republic.
-Both parents had to leave their home countries after the Second World War and met during their studies in Halle (Saale).
-Landers lived in Moscow for a short time as a child.
-He can speak some Russian, as proven in his interviews with MTV Russia in 2004.
+Landers was born in East Berlin, East Germany, son of Anton and Erika Hiersche.
+His mother comes from Lyck in Masuria, today Ełk, Poland.
+His father is from Böhmisch Kahn, today Velké Chvojno, Czech Republic.
+Both parents had to leave their home after the Second World War and met during their studies in Halle (Saale).
+Landers briefly lived in Moscow as a child and can speak some Russian.

-Music career
+Career

 In 1983, at the age of 18, Landers became part of the East German punk band Feeling B, which was founded by singer Aljoscha Rompe and drummer Alexander Kriening.
-Some weeks later they recruited 16 year-old Christian "Flake" Lorenz to play bass, though Flake played just an organ at this point of time.
-Lorenz used his organ to create bass sounds for the new band.
-The band had various temporary drummers, including Christoph Schneider later in their career.
-Landers also played in a number of other bands including Die Firma and Die Magdalene Keibel Combo.
+The band later recruited 16 year-old Christian "Flake" Lorenz to play bass, though he could only play the organ at the time and used it to create bass sounds for the band.
+Feeling B had various temporary drummers in their line-up, including Christoph Schneider later in their career.
+Landers also played in a number of other bands, such as Die Firma and Die Magdalene Keibel Combo.

-In the late 1980s, Landers met Till Lindemann during some showings of the GDR documentary "flüstern und SCHREIEN", which showed first of all some varieties of young music culture in the GDR.
+In the late 1980s, Landers met Till Lindemann during a showing of the GDR documentary flüstern & SCHREIEN, which focused on varieties of youth music culture in the GDR.
 He also met Richard Kruspe, a friend of Lindemann, during this period.
-Some time after this, Landers played guitar in Lindemanns and Kruspe's band First Arsch.
+Landers would later play guitar in Lindemann and Kruspe's band First Arsch.
 In 1992, that band released their only album, Saddle Up.

-Lindemann, Kruspe, Schneider, and bassist Oliver Riedel formed a new band called Templeprayers in 1993.
-They won the Berlin Senate Metro Beat Contest in 1994 that enabled them to have a four-track demo professionally recorded.
-Landers and Flake soon joined this band, which became known as Rammstein.
+In 1993, Lindemann, Kruspe, Schneider, and bassist Oliver Riedel formed a new band called Templeprayers.
+They won the Berlin Senate Metrobeat Contest in 1994 that enabled them to have a four-track demo professionally recorded.
+Landers and Flake soon joined the band, which then changed their name to Rammstein.

 Personal life

-When he married Nikki Landers in 1984 (at the age of 20), he took his wife's surname and switched his middle and first name, thus making his name Paul Landers.
-Paul also has a son born in 1990, Emil Reinke, and a younger daughter.
+Landers married his first wife, Nikki Landers, in 1984 at the age of 20.
+He subsequently took his wife's surname, having already switched his middle and first name, making his full name Paul Landers.
+Landers has two children, a son and a daughter.